aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-manipulations/_index.md

 ```

 ## **Remove Shape**
-Aspose.Slides for Java allows developers to remove any shape.
+Aspose.Slides for Node.js via Java allows developers to remove any shape.
 To remove the shape from any slide, please follow the steps below:

 1. Create an instance of [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
 1. Access the first slide.